See Which Two Pairs Went Home on Dancing With the Stars' Disney Week - E! Online

 The performers continued stepping up their games, with Melora Hardin, who both performed and sang as Tangled's Mother Gothel, nabbing the season's first perfect 10, with this one coming from judge Len Goodman.

-At the end of the night, viewers learned that Matt James and Brian Austin Green were both eliminated.
+At the end of the night, viewers learned that Matt James and partner Lindsay Arnold, along with Brian Austin Green and girlfriend Sharna Burgess, were the two couples eliminated.

 Kenya Moore was in the bottom three, but Len opted to keep her in the competition instead of former The Bachelor star Matt.

-Alas, this meant Bachelor Nation won't keep its winning streak alive after Kaitlyn Bristowe nabbed the Mirrorball in season 29.
+This meant Bachelor Nation won't keep its winning streak alive after Kaitlyn Bristowe nabbed the Mirrorball in season 29.

 Continue scrolling to see everyone's complete list of scores from the first four weeks.
 Dancing With the Stars airs Mondays at 8 p.m. on ABC.